 Interns may take up to ten (10) days of unpaid leave, with prior approval.
 The request for unpaid leave must be made at least ten business days in advance to the Training Director, and requires review and approval by the Training Committee.
-All days of unpaid leave must be made-up by the end of the second week of August (of the scheduled completion year) for successful completion.
-Absences in excess of twenty nine (29) days of paid-leave plus ten (10) days of unpaid leave are considered excessive, resulting in a situation where the intern is not able to complete the internship.
-This will result in dismissal from the program.
+All days of unpaid leave must be made-up within 10 business days of the normal end of the internship year.
+Absences in excess of ten (10) days of unpaid leave are considered excessive, resulting in a situation where the intern is not able to complete the internship.
+This will result in dismissal from the program opportunities for professional development, at no cost.
+Interns may also receive approval for participation in other professional psychology conferences, dissertation defense, and postdoctoral job interviews.